L3Harris Airline Academy is now Acron Aviation Academy.

 • Commercial Pilot License: The certification that allows you to fly professionally and earn money.

-• Multi-Engine Rating: Necessary for flying complicated aircraft utilized by commercial airlines.
+• Multi-Engine Rating: Necessary for flying complex aircraft utilized by commercial airlines.

 • Certified Flight Instructor: A great way to get hours in the air while garnering teaching experience.